Welcome!

 There are an increasing number of domains in which artificial intelligence (AI) systems both surpass human ability and accurately model human behavior...
 Read more

-[Under Review] Understanding Mechanisms of Skill Adaptation in Generative Models: Chess as a Model System
+[Under Review] Understanding Mechanisms of Skill Adaptation in Transformers: Chess as a Model System

 Difan Jiao, George Eilender, Zhenwei Tang, Ashton Anderson